 What is Underlayment?

-Firstly, what exactly is underlayment?
-It’s pretty much exactly what it sounds like.
-Underlayment is a protective layer that goes between your hardwood flooring and the subfloor.
+Flooring underlayment is pretty much exactly what it sounds like.
+It is a protective layer that goes between your hardwood flooring and the subfloor.
 It comes in several different materials (more on that in a moment) and serves several purposes.

 First, it provides insulation for both the hardwood and the flooring.
 Second, it adds soundproofing to the room, preventing too much echoing from the hardwood floor.
 Third, it adds cushion to your flooring, making it less harsh under your feet.
 And finally, underlayment prevents natural wear and tear from the hardwood and subfloor rubbing against one another.

-Dalton Flooring has been doing business as a carpet and flooring store in Southgate for 40 years.
-We also have a new location in Rochester Hills, MI.
+Dalton Flooring has been doing business as a carpet and flooring store in Southgate for over 40 years.
 We offer carpet consultations as well as installation from our variety of carpet selections.
 Whether you visit our store or choose to have samples brought to your home for a Free In-Home Estimate, we have a range of flooring designs and products to help you achieve your desired goals.